hove-io/navitia/documentation/rfc/ptref_grammar.md

 #### Availlable methods

-In the following table, if the invocation is begining with `collection`, any collection can be used, else the method will only work for the specified collection.
+In the following table, if the invocation starts with `collection`, any collection can be used, else the method will only work for the specified collection.

 | query | signification | note |
 |-------|---------------|------|